 Rural Economic Diversification and Innovation: The New Growth Sectors

 Every day rural community leaders use skills to engage broader participation, bridge perceived differences, and foster connection to move to action on complex community issues.
 Participants of this track will engage interactively in sessions that will build upon their leadership skills to catalyze change in their communities, build community networks to facilitate connection, communicate across political differences, and engage all the voices in their communities that are essential to the discussions and decision-making.
 This track will give attendees the knowledge and tools to strengthen the skills, connectedness, and voices of people in rural places and increase the understanding of what it takes to bring us together and get things done.

 Roadmap for Building Community Networks: Presented by a Network of Rural Community Builders

 Bridging Rural and Urban?
 Efforts to Connect Across Real and Perceived Divides, Geographic and Otherwise

 Rural communities face a complex set of unique challenges including youth outmigration, declining populations, and loss of jobs and economic opportunities.
 They face these issues in geographic isolation, with less connectivity, fewer per capita financial resources, and less political voice and influence.
 Participants who attend the Rural Resources track will explore innovative ways of garnering multiple forms of resources to support the issues, projects, and organizations that mean the most to them.

 Align to Thrive: Philanthropy & Rural Prosperity

-Creative Community Capital: Five Ways to Secure Funds for Building Your Economy
+Creative Community Capital: Four Ways to Secure Funds for Building Your Economy